gubskaia/recipe-app/README.md

 # MyRecipeApp

 MyRecipeApp is an Android application built using Jetpack Compose, Retrofit, and Kotlin.
-It allows users to browse a list of recipe categories fetched from an external API and displays them in a grid layout.
+It allows users to browse a list of recipe categories fetched from an external API, view detailed information about each category, and display them in a grid layout.

 ## Demo (gif)
 <img src="/app/src/main/res/demo-recipeapp.gif" alt="Example GIF" width="200" />